Monday, March 28, 2022

 All God wants is for His people to reciprocate His love, by living solely for Him.
 To recognize how much He has done for us and live accordingly.

 In our own power, this reciprocation process is not possible (cf. 2 Corinthians 12:9; Philippians 3:12-14).
 That’s why there are so many “religions of men” out there.
 Each one tries to accomplish this feat of reciprocation but realizes it cannot.
 Therefore, it creates a god that looks and acts more like human beings.
 Once that step is completed, then creating the “religion” that takes its cues from the nature and attributes of that god becomes easy.
 Why?
 Because the “god” likes what the worshippers like—sin.
-Thus, the “religions of men” can focus on anything deemed important by that group of “men,” which could be anything from abiding by harsh religious rules to make one seem holy (the Pharisees and teachers of the Law are examples of this) to downright diabolical perversions (the orgies and use of temple prostitutes in so many pagan religions are examples of this).
+Thus, the “religions of men” can focus on anything deemed important by that group of “men,” which could be anything from abiding by harsh religious rules to make one seem holy (the Pharisees and teachers of the Law are examples of this) to downright diabolical perversions (the orgies and use of temple prostitutes in so many pagan religions are examples of this) to ideological, societal, and political shifts toward hellish doctrines of demons (the push for LGBTQ+ acceptance and dominance is an example of this).

 In other words, they will see how different we are, how set apart we are, how holy we are.
 That, my friend, will then get them to wondering if what Jesus said was true.
 Instead of stumbling blocks to salvation, our lives may very well become stepping stones to eternity for some.